-Ann Budge has revealed she had to use her own credit card on Hearts business after her takeover because the club’s bank manager refused to issue one.
+Ann Budge had to use her own credit card on Hearts business after bank turned down club

 The Tynecastle owner was yesterday welcoming delegates to the Edinburgh Sports Conference at the Signet Library in Edinburgh.
 She delivered a speech that sought to illustrate the difference between running an IT business with a turnover of £50 million – as she had done – and one where the turnover was around £5m initially.
 It was a miracle it was even that since Hearts were in administration at the time; trust was also in short supply.